microsoft/syntheseus/docs/installation.md

 There are also two installation sources:

 - *pip*, which provides the most recent released version
-- *GitHub*, which provides the latest changes but may be less stable or have backward-incompatible changes with the latest released version
+- *GitHub*, which provides the latest changes but may be less stable and may not be backward-compatible with the latest released version

 === "Core (pip)"